 Risk of Vacancies

-If one or both of the units in your duplex remain vacant, the opportunity cost and negative impact on your bottom line could be enormous.
+If one or both of the units in your duplex remain vacant, the opportunity cost and negative impact on your bottom line as property manager could be enormous.

 If the average person is spending a lot on rent, that’s either a great sum to put in your pocket or a terrible one to lose.